abhi4578/Data-Analytics-Project/README.md

 # How To Execute?

     1. Create one Python environment.
-    2. Install al the dependencies.
+    2. Install all the dependencies.
     3. In jupyter notebook run ./ensemble model/ensemble predictor.ipynb